-(6) Using, during an examination period, material not authorized by the instructor giving the examination.
+(6) Using material not authorized by the instructor giving the examination.

 (7) Taking an examination for another student or knowingly permitting another person to take an examination for oneself.

 (8) Giving, receiving, or obtaining information pertaining to an examination during an examination period, unless such action is authorized by the instructor giving the examination.